pcmarts/Collab-Room-Telegram-App/docs/frontend/ui-components.md

 ### Scrollable Container Pattern

-All onboarding pages use a consistent pattern for enabling scrolling while maintaining fixed positioning for headers and buttons:
+All onboarding pages use a consistent pattern for enabling scrolling while maintaining fixed positioning for headers and buttons.

+#### Updated in v1.7.5

+The form buttons in the onboarding flow have been updated with explicit styling for Telegram mobile browser compatibility:

 ```jsx
 <div className="min-h-screen bg-background">